boytchev/demoduler/README.md

 ## Supported Three.js releases

 Currently **Demoduler** is aware of example files from releases r147 and r148.
-The following tables lists the number of files and their conversion status.
+The following table lists the number of files and their conversion status.

 | Conversion | r147  | r148  |
 | ---------- | ----: | ----: |